What You Need to Know About Long-Term Care Insurance

 by Paula Hogan

-In contrast to the old nursing home policies that many of us still have in mind, long-term care insurance has become a product that supports people staying at home as long as it makes sense for the insured, or living in a facility when full-time care becomes appropriate.
+Most people do not realize that long-term care insurance offers good value.
+In contrast to the old nursing home policies that many of us still have in mind, long-term care insurance has evolved into a product that supports people staying at home as long as it makes sense for the insured, or living in a facility when full-time care becomes appropriate.

 In addition to nursing-home fees, excellent long-term care policies pay for homemaker and companion services, modest home renovations to facilitate handicapped living, adult day care, and assistance—in the insured’s home or in a facility—with bathing, dressing, eating, continence, toileting, and transferring.